liz3/blog/_posts/2023-11-28-getting-fired.md

 Fast forward a few weeks the maintainer of the third party library wrote that the implementation is flawed, the next day after some comments i implemented the "correct" approach and also added a lot of extra tests, note that in the weeks from opening that Pull Request and the new comments i also learned more of course and got more experiemce with the codebase.

-Now you get to decide whether this is something worth getting laid off over, i don't know the answer but my subjective opinion is that knowing im **learning**, and implemented the fix within a day and also addressed further reviews very fast it seams somewhat hard but again thats my subjective view.
+Now you get to decide whether this is something worth getting let go over, i don't know the answer but my subjective opinion is that knowing im **learning**, and implemented the fix within a day and also addressed further reviews very fast it seams somewhat hard but again thats my subjective view.

 ## Conclusion
-Im not entirely sure what the takeaway is here, because the mistakes i was laid off over seam like something you should **expect** from someone new to the project and i made clear very early that im new to zig too but willing to learn.
+Im not entirely sure what the takeaway is here, because the mistakes i was let go over seam like something you should **expect** from someone new to the project and i made clear very early that im new to zig too but willing to learn.
 Id argue im generally not someone who needs a _lot_ of guidance.

 But my only real critique is that i **really really** tried to get feedback and advice the entire way through.
 And im not referring to being spoon-fed the solution,